iVis-at-Bilkent/chise.js/README.md

 var libs = {
     cytoscape: cytoscape,
     jQuery: jQuery,
-    filesaverjs: filesaverjs
+    filesaverjs: filesaverjs,
+    sbgnviz: sbgnviz
 };

-sbgnviz( options, libs );
+chise( options, libs );
 ```

-In plain JS you do not need to require the libraries you just need to register sbgnviz with the options.
+In plain JS you do not need to require the libraries you just need to register chise with the options.

 ## Publishing instructions